JMarkevin/Library-Apps/README.md

 - Memoization of expensive computations
 - Efficient re-rendering with proper dependency arrays
 - Bundle size optimization with tree shaking

-### Testing Strategy

-- Unit tests for utility functions
-- Integration tests for API hooks
-- E2E tests for critical user flows
-- Component testing with React Testing Library

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments